-At Karidis Clinic, all cheek lift surgery procedures are carried out by one of the best-known cheek lift surgeons in London, Mr Alex Karidis.
+At Karidis Clinic, all cheek lift surgery, also known as a mid face lift, procedures are carried out by one of the best-known cheek lift surgeons in London, Mr Alex Karidis.
 For UK-leading consultancy, aftercare and results, get in touch today.

 The midface area is a very specific area which comprises the cheek area below the eyelids and the area adjacent to the nose and nose-to-mouth lines.
 It is not a ‘middle’ or ‘medium’ facelift and in fact is not very frequently performed compared to the classical facelift which addresses the jowls, jawline and neck area.

 As you age, the effects of gravity, repeated muscle contraction and lifestyle cause the skin, fat, and muscle in this region to move downwards.
 When this occurs, the cheeks begin to look saggy or flat, the lower eyelids can become puffy or hollow, and circles begin to appear under the eyes.
 Furthermore the lines between the nose and the corner of the mouth deepen.
 If you would like to know more about the cheek lift procedure, call our London clinic and we can arrange a consultation for you.

 Karidis offer expert cosmetic surgery and aftercare in London, from some of the best, most highly skilled medical professionals.
 Our mid facelift surgery before and after images highlight our exceptional results.

 The mid facelift procedure requires a hospital fee, a surgeon fee and an anaesthetist fee.
 The exact costs of mid facelift surgery will be discussed during your consultation.

 For more information on what our surgical fees cover, please click here.